hqrrr/EvenComfort/README.md

 ## Expand the G1 open source ecosystem!

 Technically, the microcontroller ESP32 I use also supports BLE connection, which can send sensor data directly to the glasses without needing a computer to run the script.
-But since my sensors will not be moved on my desk next to my laptop, I have not implemented this yet (too lazy :D).
+But since my monitoring device on my desk is next to my laptop and will not be moved, I have not implemented this yet (too lazy :D).

 Feel free to copy my code into your applications!
 Further development plans are to support some other devices I previously developed about Indoor Environmental Quality (they have more types of sensors, such as noise, light, VOC, etc.).